pja35/SXP/docs/wiki/XML.md

 Here there are some of the most importants:

 -   W3C.
 International consortium that produces standards for the world wide web.
-They defined XML specifiacation in the first place.
+They defined XML specification in the first place.
 -   ISO.
 Organization that promotes worldwide proprietary, industrial, and commercial standards.
 -   OASIS.
 Global consortium that drives the development, convergence,